-Canterbury is a historic cathedral city and UNESCO World Heritage Site located in Kent.
-It is famed for its well-maintained historical structures, including a city wall built in Roman times and the oldest school in England, The King’s School.
-Located on the River Stour, the waterway meanders its way through the city, which is home to many modern shops, universities, and the incredible Canterbury Cathedral.
+Canterbury is a historic cathedral city and UNESCO World Heritage Site located in Kent, on the River Stour, which meanders its way through the city.
+Canterbury is famed for its well-maintained historical structures, including a city wall built in Roman times and the oldest school in England, The King’s School.
+It is home to many modern shops, universities, and the incredible Canterbury Cathedral.

 Moving to Canterbury